Surya291/GitHub-cmd/README.md

 Your remote URL will be like this : https://{USERNAME}@github.com/{USERNAME}/{REPONAME}.git

 Execute this command : PASSWORD here refers to Personal Access Token !!

+Make sure you  tick all the boxes while generating the token.
 ```
 git config remote.origin.url https://{USERNAME}:{PASSWORD}@github.com/{USERNAME}/{REPONAME}.git
 ```